statelyai/xstate/docs/guides/periods.md

 // ...
 ```

-Periodic events can also be conditional with regard to a single period value:
+Periodic events can also be conditional with regard to a single interval value:

 ```js
 // ...